Statement of Policy

-This policy is applicable for all WashU network segments except those designated by Information Security Office and WashU Information Technology Networking.
+This policy is applicable for all WashU network segments except those designated by Office of Information Security (OIS) and WashU Information Technology Networking.

 The audience for this policy is all WashU faculty, staff, and students.
 It also applies for all other agents of the university with access to WashU information and network for contracted services.
 This includes, but not limited to partners, affiliates, contractors, temporary employees, trainees, guests, and volunteers.
 The titles will be referred collectively hereafter as “WashU community”.

-The Information Security Office (ISO) has provided security guidance to shared services to provide safe and secure computing to the community of educators, researchers, clinicians, etc. Given the multiple classifications of information within the community, how to handle it within the offered services, and safely make it available to those who need it resulted in a network restructuring known as “One Campus”.
+The OIS has provided security guidance to shared services to provide safe and secure computing to the community of educators, researchers, clinicians, etc. Given the multiple classifications of information within the community, how to handle it within the offered services, and safely make it available to those who need it resulted in a network restructuring known as “One Campus”.

 The One Campus design presents a shift in protection responsibilities of the required and necessary controls.
 As upcoming threats emerge and risks are identified, the design lends itself to the applications of controls without impacting other networks that present less risk.
 Information and assets are to be grouped together based on their functions and the information they use.

 The recommendation to divide or segment the enterprise network into secure network segments or “Trust Zones” is a step to create a secure layered network infrastructure that is consistent with moving security controls closer to the data they are intended to protect.